Vs79singh/Ticket-Tracker/Readme.md

 # TicketTracker
 ---
 TicketTrackr is a task scheduling and ticket management application built using vanilla JavaScript, HTML, and CSS.
-It provides users with the ability to create, edit, prioritize, and delete tasks represented as colored tickets.
-Users can easily categorize tasks using different colors and utilize advanced filtering to find tasks based on their color.
+It allows users to create, edit, prioritize, and delete tasks represented as coloured tickets.
+Users can easily categorize tasks using different colours and utilize advanced filtering to find tasks based on their colour.

 ## Demo
 ---